Experimental-Physics/QKD_Qiskit/README.md

 ## Overview

 This repository provides a simulation framework for a network of n-nodes HTTPS servers that incorporate quantum key distribution (QKD) for secure encryption.
 The framework leverages Qiskit, IBM's open-source quantum computing software development kit, to simulate quantum protocols for key generation.
-Specifically, it implements two prominent QKD protocols: BB84 (Bennett-Brassard 1984) and E91 (Ekert 1991, often referred to as E94 in some contexts due to typographical variations, but standardized as E91).
+Specifically, it implements two prominent QKD protocols: BB84 (Bennett-Brassard 1984) and E91 (Ekert 1991).

 The project aims to demonstrate how quantum-secure keys can be integrated into classical network communication, such as HTTPS servers, to enhance security against potential quantum threats like Shor's algorithm.
 This is particularly useful for educational purposes, research in quantum cryptography, and prototyping quantum-enhanced network systems.